 Preliminary consideration is a required step towards promotion, although the outcome of the preliminary consideration is advisory to the candidate, rather than binding.
-Under normal circumstances, in the spring of the candidate's fifth year in rank, the PU Headunit head should notify the candidate that they are eligible for preliminary consideration that semester.
-If the candidate was awarded credit toward promotion at the time of hire, or if they wanted to be considered for early promotion, preliminary consideration is to organize the candidate's dossier and to provide an assessment of progress toward promotion.
+Under normal circumstances, in the spring of the candidate's fifth year in rank, the unit head should notify the candidate that they are eligible for preliminary consideration that semester.
+If the candidate was awarded credit toward promotion at the time of hire, or if they wanted to be considered for early promotion, preliminary consideration could occur in an earlier year.
+The purpose of preliminary consideration is to organize the candidate's dossier and to provide an assessment of progress toward promotion.

-The candidate will submit a dossier containing a current curriculum vita;-(eight page maximum), a statement of "Major Accomplishments" not morethan five pages (two page maximum), a teaching philosophy statement (twothree page-maximum), and evidence of teaching excellence (effectiveness (ten page maximum; see list in 5.3).
-The PU Headunit head will add a copy of the Offer Letter covering the period under consideration (reflecting allocation of effort) and any offer letter addendums to the dossier.
-The PUunit may request additional information from the candidate.
-Formatted: Font: 11.5 pt
+The candidate will submit a dossier containing a current curriculum vita (eight page maximum), a statement of Major Accomplishments (two page maximum), a teaching philosophy statement (three page maximum), and evidence of teaching effectiveness (ten page maximum; see list in 5.3).
+The unit head will add a copy of the Offer Letter covering the period under consideration (reflecting allocation of effort) and any offer letter addendums to the dossier.
+The unit may request additional information from the candidate.